mrbarletta/symfony-rest-installer/README.md

 * JWT tokens for authentication
 * FosRest for Rest support + JMS serialization of data

+## Requirements - Read before install!

+* LAMP working - Apache, MySQL and PHP should be working on your setup already
+* Get your facebook app ID and Secret developer.facebook.com (this is needed for Facebook Login)
+* Make sure you have openssl installed - This command should work - openssl genrsa -out /tmp/test -aes256 4096
+* Add "minimum-stability": "dev" to the composer.json of your symfony root dir.
+* Get a tool to test the REST API - I use postman (https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en)

 ## ;TL;DR

         symfony new symrest